How a Yakima Steelhead Guide Became Our Most Active Feature Requester

 Quick answer

-The first voice memo
+The first message

-What 47 requests in a year actually looks like
+What a prolific requester actually looks like

 Examples of what M. shipped